 “would ensure that future Americans inherit a country that resembles that of their ancestors.”

 But two years later Spencer appeared to reject the Republican Party entirely and called for creating a separate White ethnostate in North America because:

 “the majority of children born in the United States are non-White.
 Thus, from our perspective, any future immigration-restriction efforts are meaningless.”

-Spencer also argued that simply “restoring the Constitution” in its truly originalist sense (going back to an aristocratic republic run by property-owning Caucasians) as some White nationalists have advocated, would only lead to a similar situation, or worse.
+Spencer also argued that simply “restoring the Constitution” in its truly originalist sense (going back to an aristocratic republic run by property-owning, slave owning Caucasians) as some White nationalists have advocated, would only lead to a similar situation, or worse.
 This is presumably because he opposes the assumption of the Declaration that there are such values as equality and this universal truth of what natural rights entails is “self evident”.

 It is clear Spencer is confused about whether to work within or against the existing system.
 One approach has been to propose working within the system in order to weaken it, advocating changes that sound more mainstream, but require radical change.
 This is a version of the Trotskyist transitional demand strategy.
 Ted Sallis, for example, urged White nationalists to:

 “demand a seat at the multicultural table, represented by real advocates of White interests, not grovelling patsies.”